v-ivashchenko/template-assignment/README.md

 ### Presentation
 - Vast majority of the project is made on `UIKit` without storyboards.
 However, I don't mind to use them.
 Depends on a team's preferences
 - Detail screen is made using `SwiftUI` with a `UIViewRepresentable` component (`UserScoreRatingView`) which was used in the `UIKit`'s version
 - In this project I don't pay any attention to the error handling on UI.
-However, it wouldn't be much effort to fulfill UI with it if there will be such a task
+However, it wouldn't be much effort to fulfil UI with it if there will be such a task

 ## Bugs
 > **Note.**